Andrew-Zori/Attention-VCOPN/README.md

 Modified VCOPN model for COMP4471 Project

 ## Highlight in the modification for VCOPN class
-Go to the model and click the vcopn.py file.
+Go to the **models** folder and click the **vcopn.py** file.
 Inside the file, there should be two classes, named VCOPN and VCOPN_attention respectively.

 VCOPN is the original class from the paper and VCOPN_attention is the modified one.